Ensemble properties of high frequency data and intraday trading rules: Developing and applying intraday strategies

 \item[B:] If there are open positions

-\begin{itemize} \item[B.i:] Close a long position if $s^l(t)<s_{t}^{q,max}$ \item[B.ii:] Close a short position if $s^l(t)>s_{t}^{q,min}$
+\begin{itemize} \item[B.i:] Close a long position if $s_t^{(l)}<s_{max,t}(\mathit{Q})$ \& $s_{t-1}^{(l)}>s_{max,t-1}(\mathit{Q})$ \item[B.ii:] Close a short position if $s_t^{(l)}>s_{min,t}(\mathit{Q})$ \& $s_{t-1}^{(l)}<s_{min,t-1}(\mathit{Q})$

-\item[B.iii:] Close long or short positions if they are still in place at 1 p.m. \end{itemize} \end{itemize} By construction, multiple trades are possible within volatile days.
+\item[B.iii:] Close long or short positions if they are still in place at market closing. \end{itemize} \end{itemize} By construction, multiple trades are possible within volatile days.
 Differently, in trending days, single operations will take place, while during stable days, no positions will be taken.